http://www.education.miami.edu

 Academic Integrity Statement

 Academic integrity is fundamental to scholarship, good citizenry, and individual success.
 All students in the School of Education and Human Development are expected to abide by the University of Miami Honor Code.
 It was established “to preserve the academic integrity of the student body, to encourage consistent ethical behavior among undergraduates, and to foster a climate of fair competition.”
-Please become thoroughly familiar with the provisions of the Code, academic dishonesty and violations of the Honor Code will not be tolerated.

 Admission

-Students admitted into the SEHD programs are held to the program requirements stated in the Bulletin for that academic term.
+Applications for all undergraduate programs are reviewed and processed by the Office of Admission.
+Students admitted into the SEHD programs are held to the program requirements stated in the Bulletin according to the academic term of admission.
+For more information about the admissions process: Apply

 Student Responsibilities